Year of graduation: 2016

 Tell us what you have been doing since completing your research.

-I was appointed as Programme Leader for Business and HR at Truro College prior to my viva, so I was busy preparing and running their FdA in Business, which is validated by Plymouth University.
+I was appointed as Programme Leader for Business and HR at Truro College prior to my visa, so I was busy preparing and running their FdA in Business, which is validated by University of Plymouth.
 I was then offered the post as Lecturer in Management at Exeter University’s Penryn Campus and I am now back in the lecture theatre.
 I am still in close contact with my former supervisory team at Plymouth and together we have just submitted our first journal article.

 What advice would you give to anyone wanting to get in to the same line of work?